This is a short summary of the second day of the DevSum 2012 conference in Stockholm, Sweden.

 Johan then talked about design data, which replaces real data with mock data during the design phase.
 With design data, developers and designers can see data in the UI when developing and designing.

-Before animations, Johan recommended the Windows Phone Commands VS Extension, which lets you download and run apps on the simulator.
+Before animations, he recommended the Windows Phone Commands VS Extension, which lets you download and run apps on the simulator.
 No roms are needed - apps can be downloaded directly from the marketplace.

 Johan mentioned three toolkits that simplify working with animations on Windows: